bndtools/bnd/README.md

 ### PRs

 [PRs](https://github.com/bndtools/bnd/pulls) should be submitted via another repo.
-We are using the following branch names:

-* issue/<issue #>_<description>  – For fixing a reported issues
-* feature/<description> – For new features
+After approval, they will be built to check for our requirements.

 ### Actions

 Actions trigger workflows depending on the branch.
 PR's for verification require approval when not from a known contributor.
-We verify the code quality with CodeQL and the [contrinition](CONTRIBUTING.md) rules are also checked.
+We verify the code quality with CodeQL and the [contribution](CONTRIBUTING.md) rules are also checked.

-## Where to Find
+### Using the latest development SNAPSHOT build of Bnd/Bndtools

 All our artifacts are in the [`biz.aQute.bnd`](https://repo.maven.apache.org/maven2/biz/aQute/bnd) group id.